pr8kerl/slackers/README.md

-# ops-topiarist

-Formerly `luser`, It manages users from an LDAP source: Search for disabled AD/LDAP user accounts, then look for same/similar accounts in...
+# manage users from an LDAP source

+Search for disabled AD?LDAP user accounts, then look for same/similar accounts in...
-* Slack
+* slack
 * Github

-## Getting Started
-`./luser scan`

-## Installing

-## CI/CD setup

-## Custodian

-The Platform Enablement tribe #tr-platform-enable